vjmadrid/workspace-doc/doc/python/README-Installation-Configuration-Pyenv-virtualenvs.md

 # Installation / Configuration Pyenv-Virtualenvs

-pyenv-virtualenvs is a pyenv plugin for working with virtual environments
+pyenv-virtualenvs is a pyenv plugin for working with virtual environments for across varying versions of Python

+* Use on Linux-like systems
+* Manage virtualenv and conda enviroments
-Used in conjunction with pyenv
+* Used in conjunction with pyenv -> multiple Python version and multiple virtual environments
+* Ensure that all libraries and dependancies that are installed in that folder are completely isolated

 https://github.com/pyenv/pyenv-virtualenv